 So better stick to high-yield time deposit products for this portion.

-3) Money market placements/UITF’s/mutual funds – As soon as you have established your first 6 months of your emergency fund, you can now place your money in near liquid yet higher-yielding financial instruments.
+3) Money market placements in banks – As soon as you have established your first 6 months of your emergency fund, you can now place your money in near liquid yet higher-yielding financial instruments.
 But never do this first unless you have built up the first two recommendations.

 But remember to always keep a few cash at home.
 ATM’s are sometimes not good friends during certain emergencies.
 OFFLINE.